ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 - `Feature`: name of a feature (ADT or HTO) being measured
  - official gene symbol of the measured protein (or the protein instead if desired - otherwise other names will be stored as aliases)
   - the unique HIMC id (e.g. HIMC-1), and the lot number (e.g. lot-1).
  - `Index`: the oligo index IDs that can be looked up in [4.
 Features Table]
+- `Labeled Sample`: the sample that is being labeled by a feature - this is only used for HTOs and is redundant with the information in the [Sample-Level Spreadsheet]

 ### Explanation of this spreadsheet

-Each library has a set of feature/index pairs associated with it, and these mappings are stored in the Library Features Table.
+This spreadsheet shows the list of `Library Features` that is associated with a loading sample (e.g. `H1`), the subsequent sequencing libraries

 ## 4. Features Table